 Immigration continues to be a controversial topic in the United States, especially in states on the US/Mexico border; meanwhile people seeking asylum are met not with celebration and protection, but disdain.
 Families are separated, children from mothers and fathers, who face likely deportation with no promise or timetable of reunification.

-Please consider joining us in taking action toward a radical investment in a future of joyful, safe, and celebratory immigration this Easter season with a donation to MomsRising and The Florence Project.
+Please consider joining us in taking action toward a radical investment in a future of joyful, safe, and celebratory immigration this Easter season with a donation to The Florence Project.